frequently asked questions

 Q. Is Glamping available?

-A. Yes, Glamping and Pre-pitched Camping available via Tangerine Fields - see details on Information page.
+A. Yes, Glamping and Pre-pitched Camping available via Camel Camp - see details on Information page.
+Please note that glampers also need a standard camping ticket, per person.

 Q. We are travelling a long way - can we arrive and camp up on Thursday?